jpgriffo/docker/docs/sources/reference/commandline/cli.md

       --auth-key=""                              Path to TLS key file when using `cert` auth --auth-authorized-keys=""                  Path to authorized keys file containing client whitelist when using `identity` auth defaults to "~/.docker/authorized_keys.json"
-      --auth-allowed-host=""                     Path to allowed hosts file containing list of daemon public key fingerprints when using `identity` auth defaults to "~/.docker/allowed_hosts.json"
+      --auth-known-hosts=""                      Path to known hosts file containing list of daemon public key fingerprints when using `identity` auth defaults to "~/.docker/known_hosts.json"
       -v, --version=false                        Print version information and quit

 Options with [] may be specified multiple times.